psharma04/Overpass/docs/index.md

 ---

-**Emails may be flagged as spam by UNSW.
+**Emails may be flagged as spam by your Uni.
 This is not expected behaviour.
 Please ask new registrants to mark the emails as not spam.**

 **Emails will only ever come from overpass@automailer.unsw.bot as of July 28th 2025.
 The old email account is now disabled and will not send emails.**